How do interest rates work?

 What are interest rates?

 An interest rate is essentially the cost of borrowing money.
 Most people borrowing from a lender will be charged interest.
-If you’ve taken out a loan or credit agreement, the interest rate is the percentage of the money borrowed that you have to pay back in addition to the original loan amount and any fees.
+If you’ve taken out a loan or credit agreement, the interest rate is the percentage of the money borrowed that you have to pay back.
+This is in addition to the original loan amount and any fees.

-You can also earn interest through savings and investments.
-For example, when you have cash stored in savings accounts, the banks or institutions holding your money effectively borrow it from you and therefore pay you an interest rate on the amount you have saved.
+You may also earn interest through savings and investments.
+For example, when you have cash stored in savings accounts, the banks or institutions holding your money effectively borrow it from you.
+This means they have to pay you an interest rate on the amount you have saved.

 What are the different types of interest rates?

-When you hear or read the term ‘interest rate’, this may mean one of a few different things.
-It could be referring to:
+When you hear or read the term ‘interest rate’, it could be referring to any of the following types:

-• The interest rate charged by lenders: Banks, building societies and other lenders can set their own interest rates on mortgages, credit cards and other types of loan agreements.
-These are partly determined by the Bank Rate but also by other factors such as the level of risk being taken on by the lender or the lender’s own cost of borrowing.
-To compare interest rates on unsecured products you need to look at the ‘APR’, while secured lending products, such as mortgages, use ‘APRC’ (more on this below).
+• The interest rate charged by lenders: Banks, building societies and other lenders can set their own interest rates on mortgages, credit cards and other types of loan agreement.
+These are partly determined by the Bank Rate, but also by other factors, such as the level of risk being taken on by the lender.
+To compare interest rates on unsecured products, you need to look at the ‘APR’.
+Secured lending products, such as mortgages, use ‘APRC’ (more on this below).

 • The interest rate offered on savings: Just as banks and building societies set the interest rates for their loans, they also set interest rates for their savings accounts.
 The Bank Rate is influential again, as is the type of savings account or product.
 Savings interest rates are usually advertised as ‘AER’ (Annual Equivalent Rate).